 #12: Global signal regression for time series cleanup

 The global signal is obtained simply by averaging up the MRI signal intensity in every voxel of the brain for each time point.
-For resting state correlation analysis, global variations of the fMRI signal are often considered nuisance effects and are commonly removed(36, 37) by regression of the global signal against the fMRI time series.
-However the removal of global signal has been shown artificially cause anti-correlated resting state networks in functional connectivity analyses (38).
-Before this was known, papers were published showing large anticorrelated networks in the brain, and interpreted as large networks that were actively inhibited by the activation of another network.
-If global regression was not performed, these so called “anti-correlated” networks disappeared as they simply showed minimal correlation – neither positive or negative – with the spontaneously active network.
-Studies have shown that removing the global signal not only induces negative correlation, but distorts positive correlations – leading to errors in interpretation (39).
-Since then, the field has mostly moved away from global signal regression, although surprisingly some groups still do it as it does clean up the artifactual signal a bit.
+For resting state correlation analysis, global variations of the fMRI signal are often considered nuisance effects and are commonly removed(35, 36)by regression of the global signal against the fMRI time series.
+However the removal of global signal has been shown artifactually cause anticorrelated resting state networks in functional connectivity analyses (37).
+Before this was known, papers were published showing large anticorrelated networks in the brain and interpreted as large networks that were actively inhibited by the activation of another network.
+If global regression was not performed, these so called “anti-correlated” networks simply showed minimal correlation with – positive or negative – the spontaneously active network.
+Studies have shown that the removing the global signal not only induces negative correlation, but distorts positive correlations – leading to errors in interpretation (38).
+Since then the field has mostly moved away from global signal regression.
+However, some groups use it as it does clean up the artifactual signal to some degree.

-More interestingly, the global signal has been studied directly.
-Work has shown that it is a direct measure of vigilance as assessed by EEG (40).
-The monitoring of the global signal may be an effective way to ensure that when the resting state data is collected, subjects are in a similar vigilance state – which can have a strong influence on brain connectivity (41).
-In general, the neural correlates of the global signal change fluctuations are still not fully understood, however, again, the field has reached a consensus that, as a pre-processing step, the global signal should not be removed.
-Other approaches that more precisely remove time series artifacts have been put forward as alternatives, with promising results.
-Simply removing the global signal will not only induce temporal artifacts that look like interesting effects, but will remove potentially useful and neuronally relevant signal.
+The global signal has been studied directly.
+Work has shown that it is a direct measure of vigilance as assessed by EEG (39).
+The monitoring of the global signal may be an effective way to ensure that when the resting state data is collected, subjects are in a similar vigilance state – which can have a strong influence on brain connectivity (40).
+In general, the neural correlates of the global signal change fluctuations are still not fully understood, however, it appears that the field has reached a consensus that, as a pre-processing step, the global signal should not be removed.
+Simply removing the global signal will not only induce temporal artifacts that look like interesting effects but will remove potentially useful and neuronally relevant signal.

 #13: Motion Artifacts

 Functional MRI is extremely sensitive to motion, particularly in voxels that have a large difference in signal intensity relative to adjacent voxels.
 Typical areas that manifest motion effects are edges, sinuses and ear canals where susceptibility dropout is common.
-In such situations, even a motion of a fraction of a voxel can induce a large fractional signal change, leading to incorrect results.
+In these areas, even a motion of a fraction of a voxel can induce a large fractional signal change, leading to incorrect results.
 Motion can be categorized into task correlated, slow, and pulsatile.
-There’s also bulk motion of the brain, and pulsatile motion within the brain.
 Work has been performed over the past 27 years to develop methods to avoid or eliminate in acquisition or post processing, motion induced signal changes.
-In spite of this effort, motion is still somewhat of a problem even today.
+In spite of this effort, motion is still a major challenge today.
 The most difficult kind of motion to eliminate is task-correlated motion that occurs when a subject tenses up or moves during a task or strains to see a display.
 Other types of motion include slow settling of the head during a scan, rotation of the head, swallowing, pulsation of blood and csf, and breathing induced motion-like effects.

 In recent years, an effort has been made to proactively reduce motion effects by tracking optical sensors positioned on the head, and then feeding the position information back to the imaging gradients such that the gradients themselves are slightly adjusted to maintain a constant head position through changing the location or orientation of the imaging volume.
 The primary company selling such capability is KinetiCor.